GreenFlag31/snackbar-library/README.md

 If you create your own keyframes, I would recommend to create a new file `snackbar-animations` (.css or preprocessor), and @import it in your `styles.css` (or preprocessor) at the root of the application.

+# Responsive

+Snackbars are responsive and will correctly render on smaller devices.

 # SSR (Server Side Rendering)

 This library supports Server Side Rendering (SSR).
 The snackbar will not instantiate during server-side execution, as it requires access to the DOM API.